BFF flame logo

 Application

-Do we think that God would judge churches?
+Do we believe God would judge churches?
 What about your own church?
-What sins have we allowed to go on without repenting from?
-Can you name or think of three dead churches?
-What happened to them?
-If God would revive the nation of Israel, do you think He would tolerate sin in that nation?
-What should we expect if He did?
+Which sins have we permitted to persist without repenting?
+Can you identify or think of three dead churches?
+What caused their decline?
+If God revived the nation of Israel, do you think He would overlook sin in that nation?
+What might be the consequences if He did?

 Conclusion

-God's love does not mean that He will spare any sinner from judgment.
-God's love only means that He has provided a means repentant sinners can escape that judgment through belief in Jesus Christ.
-All sin must be judged, either sooner or later.
+God’s love does not imply He will free sinners from judgment; rather, it means He offers a path for repentant sinners to escape through faith in Jesus Christ.
+Ultimately, all sin will be judged, whether sooner or later.